 As a singer, songwriter, and musician, Jian was a member of multi-platinum selling folk-rock group, Moxy Früvous.
 He toured internationally during the 1990s and shared stages with a variety of artists including Bob Dylan, Ani Difranco and Elvis Costello.
-Jian continues to write and produce music through his company, Jian Ghomeshi Productions, and has managed the international career of Juno-winning electrorock performer, LIGHTS since 2001.
+Jian continues to write and produce music through his company, Jian Ghomeshi Productions, and has managed the international career of Juno-winning, alt-pop musician, Lights since 2001.

 He has worked with many arts groups including the National Ballet, the COC and the Radio Starmaker Fund, and he is a former member of the Board of Governors at the Stratford Theatre Festival.

 In 2012 Jian was awarded the prestigious New York Festivals international radio broadcasting gold medal for “Best Talk Show Host.”
 He was previously awarded the gold medal for “Talk Show Interview” of the year for his feature length world-exclusive with Leonard Cohen, in 2010.
-NOW Magazine named Jian “Best Media Personality” in TV or radio, and in 2013, Maclean’s Magazine named him one of “The 50 Most Important People in Canada,” and Toronto Life listed Jian as one of “The 50 Most Influential Torontonians.”
+NOW Magazine has named Jian “Best Media Personality” in TV or radio, and in 2013, Maclean’s Magazine named him one of “The 50 Most Important People in Canada,” and Toronto Life listed Jian as one of “The 50 Most Influential Torontonians.”

-In September 2012, Jian released his first book, 1982, a literary memoir based on a 14-year-old’s desire to be David Bowie.
-The book debuted as a #1 Canadian bestseller and was #1 on the MacLean’s Bestseller list for 5 weeks in a row.
+His first book, 1982, a literary memoir based on a 14-year-old’s desire to be David Bowie, debuted as #1 Canadian bestseller.

 Download Hi-Res Photos:

 Jian currently manages the Juno Award-winning, alt-synth-pop artist, Lights, through his own production company, Jian Ghomeshi Productions Inc. He has been working with the acclaimed 27-year-old since 2001.
 Little Machines, her highly anticipated 3rd studio album will be released September 23.